talkowski-lab/athena/README.md

 | [UCSC-Hosted BigWig Tracks](https://genome.ucsc.edu/cgi-bin/hgTables)<sup>2</sup> | Hosted by UCSC | `--ucsc-track` | `--map-mean`, `--map-sum`, `--map-min`, `--map-max` |
 | [FASTA](https://zhanglab.ccmb.med.umich.edu/FASTA/) | Local | `--fasta` | _None required<sup>3</sup>_ |

 #### Notes:
  1. If specifying a remote BigWig file, pass the full URL of the remote-hosted file to `--track`.
  2. If any UCSC tracks are requested, the UCSC reference build must also be specified with `--ucsc-ref`.
 Athena will automatically handle necessary conversions between GRC & UCSC contig nomenclature (_e.g._, `chr1` vs `1`).
  3. Specifying `--fasta` adds a `pct_gc` annotation, which is the GC content of each bin.
+Further passing a trinucleotide SNV mutation rate lookup table as `--snv-mutrate` will add a `snv_mu` annotation, with is the cumulative SNV mutation rate for the DNA sequence of each bin.
+An example trinucleotide SNV mutation rate lookup table can be found in `data/snv_mutation_rates.Samocha_2014.tsv.gz`.

 The exact annotations added at this stage are for the user to decide.